Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Drew stood back.
 "Any questions, requests, observations...?"

 "I’m still amazed I can do a *handstand* in this thing," Xiù enthused.
-"But um… oh!
+"But um... oh!
 Does the helmet have a translator in it?"

 "Never hurts to be prepared.
 I’ll add one," Drew promised.